Protection, Promotion Of Human Rights Cornerstone Of Pakistans Domestic Policy - UrduPoint

 It includes Covenant on Economic, Social and Cultural Rights (ICESCR), the Convention on the Rights of the Child (CRC), Convention on the Rights of Persons with Disabilities (CRPD), Convention on the Elimination of All Forms of Racial Discrimination (ICERD), Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and the Convention against Torture (CAT).

-In addition to its international obligations, the State of Pakistan is fully committed to its Constitutional obligations vis- -vis human rights, contained in Chapter I of the Constitution titled "Fundamental Rights", as well as the Sustainable Development Goals (SDGs) which also reflect fundamental principles of human rights.
+In addition to its international obligations, the State of Pakistan is fully committed to its Constitutional obligations of human rights, contained in Chapter I of the Constitution titled "Fundamental Rights," as well as the Sustainable Development Goals (SDGs) which also reflect fundamental principles of human rights.